-For some parameters, the 95 quantile is also given, which describes the value below or above which 95% of all results lie.
+For some parameters, the 95 quantile is also given, which describes the value below or above which 95% of all results lie (excluding products with limit value violations and products for which special limit values apply).

 For the parameters sulphur content, CFPP and cloud point, in addition to the diagrams with the standard limit values, an additional diagram is also shown in each case with the specific limit and acceptance limit values for blend components for biodiesel.